99 results found with an empty search

 - Clinical Counseling | SAFE Coalition

 Free clinical mental health and substance use recovery support for Massachusetts adults.
-Available for residents of Franklin, Norfolk, Wrentham, Medway, Medfield, and Millis Counseling Services Free clinical mental health and substance use recovery support for adults.
+Available for residents of Franklin, Norfolk, Wrentham, Medway, Medfield, and Millis Counseling Services Free clinical mental health and substance use recovery support for adults provided by a LCSW.
 Available for residents of Franklin, Norfolk, Wrentham, Medway, Medfield, and Millis.
 Request an Appointment Free Clinical Care Confidential meeting(s) with a licensed clinical social worker Personalized Support Plan Solution-focused counseling using a 90-day support plan Assessment Initial assessment to gather more information & discuss your concerns Referrals Referral to appropriate treatment services and specialized care This free resource was made possible with support from Town Opioid Abatement Funds from Franklin, Medfield, Medway, Millis, Norfolk, and Wrentham.
-Request an Appointment First name* Last name* Email* Phone* Birthdate* Month Day Year Multi-line address Country/Region* Address* City* Zip / Postal code* Language spoken at home Emergency Contact Full Name* Relationship to Emergency Contact* Emergency Contact Phone Number* By submitting this form, you understand that these services are not for emergencies.
+Request an Appointment SAFE's counseling services are offered to adults age 18 and up.
+Individuals must voluntarily request treatment for themselves.
+Services cannot be requested on behalf of another person (child, spouse, sibling, etc.) If you are seeking support due to a loved one's mental health or substance use concerns, please connect with our Family Recovery staff, who specialize in providing this type of support, by emailing info@safecoalitionma.org First name* Last name* Email* Phone* Birthdate* Month Day Year Multi-line address Country/Region* Address* City* Zip / Postal code* Language spoken at home Emergency Contact Full Name* Relationship to Emergency Contact* Emergency Contact Phone Number* Do you currently have a counselor or therapist?* Yes No Other By submitting this form, you understand that these services are not for emergencies.
 SAFE does not offer 24/7 care or have a clinician on-call.
 If you are having an emergency, please call 911 or go to your nearest emergency center.* Yes, I understand.
+Signature* Drawing mode selected.
+Drawing requires a mouse or touchpad.
+For keyboard accessibility, select Type or Upload.
+By signing, I verify that I am at least 18 years of age and voluntarily submitting this form for services for myself.
 Submit

 - Financials | SAFE COALITION